 \subsection{Hyperbolic Approximation with Variable Bathymetry}

-The classical SGN equations require solving an elliptic system to obtain the time derivatives of the velocity at each time step, which is computationally expensive~\cite{gavrilyuk20242d}.
+The classical SGN equations require solving a time-independent elliptic system at each time step to obtain the velocity at the new time level~\cite{gavrilyuk20242d}.
+This introduces considerable overhead and is not well suited for certain implementations, notably on GPUs.
 An alternative approach is to use a hyperbolic approximation of the SGN equations~\cite{Favrie_2017}.
-The key idea is as follows: Starting from the master Lagrangian of the SGN equations~\cite{Favrie_2017}, we introduce additional potentials and a constant $\lambda$, adding them to the master Lagrangian to create an augmented Lagrangian.
-The Euler--Lagrange equations of this augmented Lagrangian converge to the original SGN equations as $\lambda \to \infty$.
-If these Euler--Lagrange equations possess additional properties (such as unconditional hyperbolicity; see~\cite{Favrie_2017} for details), they are referred to as a hyperbolic approximation.
-Previous work has derived a two-dimensional hyperbolic approximation of the SGN equations~\cite{Busto2021} and rigorously established its properties~\cite{Duch_ne_2019}.
+In this reference, the authors propose a new model obtained by perturbing the Lagrangian of the original SGN equations, following the so-called augmented Lagrangian method.
+The resulting Lagrangian involves a larger number of unknowns, but the corresponding Euler--Lagrange equations constitute a hyperbolic PDE system.
+The variational nature of this system also guarantees the existence of an energy conservation law for an augmented version of the SGN energy.
+Previous work has derived one- and two-dimensional hyperbolic approximations of the SGN equations~\cite{Busto2021,Favrie_2017} and rigorously established their properties~\cite{Duch_ne_2019}.